Confidentiality With the Chez Veterans Center

-The Center for Wounded Veterans in Higher Education will maintain the confidentiality of all student records as required or permitted by law (FERPA, HIPPA, and Mental Health and Developmental Disabilities Confidentiality Act).
+The Chez Veterans Center will maintain the confidentiality of all student records as required or permitted by law (FERPA, HIPAA, and Mental Health and Developmental Disabilities Confidentiality Act).
 Any information collected is used by the Center for the benefit of the student.
 This information may include test data, transcripts, grades, biographical history, disability information, performance reviews, case notes, and correspondence.

 In an effort to support veteran and disability-related research, including projects designed to assess the efficacy and needs of disability services, the Center may collaborate on a wide range of research initiatives with investigators within and outside the University of Illinois.
 In such instances, students registered with the Center will be contacted by our staff to ascertain their willingness to participate.
 Students may refuse participation or withdraw from such studies at any time or for any reason without penalty.